 Staff will be monitored and assessed to ensure their continuing suitability for child-connected work.
-This will be done by the performance development process.
+This will be done by ensuring staff are provided with regular child safe updates and understandings about their professional responsibility.
+Any breaches will be investigated and mentors provided to ensure ongoing supervision and management.